Lacrosse Goalie Guide for Treatment of Bruises | Lax Goalie Rat

 Besides the RICE treatment here are a few additional things to try to help get rid of a bruise or at least reduce the swelling and pain.

+Once it’s an older, lighter bruise, then you can gently roll out the surrounding muscle to help things along.
 Ideally, you roll it out with the exact same ball that left the bruise so you can show that ball who the alpha dog on the field is.

 Massaging bruises actives the lymphatic process so that the lacrosse goalie’s body naturally starts to rid itself of the bruise.
 Until the next one occurs, that is.